Is It Okay To Kill Bees In Order To Study Them?

 Here are a few points I feel could be considered:

-• For a start, perhaps there are occasions when already dead bee specimens can be used for study, for example, when students need to study anatomy, and specifically dissect bees.
+• Perhaps there are occasions when already dead bee specimens can be used for study, for example, when students need to study anatomy, and specifically dissect bees.

-Dead bees can easily be found at the end of the ‘bee season’ and will have died from natural causes such as predator attack.
+Dead bees can easily be found at the end of the ‘bee season’ and will have died from natural causes such as predator attack or age.
 I frequently find a few dead bumble bees of various types, later in the year.
 Dead honey bees can be collected from beekeepers, and are found outside the hive.

 • Perhaps with careful consideration, it would be possible to reduce the overall number of specimens needed in certain study scenarios.

-• Quality photographic images may also serve the purpose in many cases.
+• Quality photographic images and film may also serve study purposes in many cases.

-• Much scientific research is behavioural - perhaps even more focus on field observation has ever greater relevance.
-Perhaps with vision, behavioural study can be applied in a more sophisticated fashion to areas traditionally where killing and dissection were deemed necessary?
+• Much scientific research is behavioural.
+Perhaps with vision, behavioural study can be applied in a more sophisticated fashion to areas where killing and dissection were traditionally deemed necessary?

 I may be accused of being sentimental.
 I merely question the accepted wisdom that killing things to study them is the right approach, and whether it can automatically be considered as 'justified'.